Last updated 10/10/2014

 - Bucky Book once sent us a free coupon book.

-- We have had nothing comped except for two desserts, a cup of ginger juice, two sides of cheese curds (#1, #2), soup and oranges, some little nibbly things, some rounds of sodas (#1, #2, #3), a macchiato, some rosemary bread, and a piece of cake, all unsolicited.
+- We have had the following comped, unsolicited: two desserts, a cup of ginger juice, two sides of cheese curds (#1, #2), soup and oranges, some little nibbly things, some rounds of sodas (#1, #2, #3), a macchiato, some rosemary bread, a piece of cake, and a shiitake board.

 - We were paid to write an article for Isthmus' 2005 Dining Guide.